Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Clean the Area:

-• Use a brush or a blow dryer to clean out the crack, ensuring that it’s free of dust, debris, or loose stucco.
+• Use a brush or blow dryer to eliminate dust, debris, or loose stucco from the crack, ensuring a clean surface for repair.

 • Wet the Crack:

-• Lightly mist the crack with water to help the repair material adhere better and to prevent it from drying out too quickly.
+• Lightly mist the crack with water to improve adhesion of the repair material and slow drying time.

 2. Selecting the Right Filler: